Shopping Cart

 5-10% Oh my God! (obviously a perma-dressed deity)

-with inner bohemian and were no more than remotely aware of core intent of place's founding 145 years ago in nonprofit-in-spirit, love-of-service dedication to simple and affordable radical cleansing, purification, and rejuvenation in the loving arms of nature.
+Though some truly loved the place's atmosphere and amenities, they apparently lost touch with their inner bohemian and were no more than remotely aware of the core intent of the place's founding 145 years ago, in a nonprofit-in-spirit, love-of-service dedication to simple and affordable radical cleansing, purification and rejuvenation in the loving arms of nature.

 "Shameless!" vs. "It's a Cover-Up!"

-Wild in wilds
+Wild in the wilds

-Anything compromising the aim is like offering bread that's, say, 50% organic.
-It's like saying "Indulge your soul, let the sacred waters, pure mountain air, radiant sunshine, and sauna heat cleanse, purify, and rejuvenate you -- but keep your bod covered
+Anything compromising the noble aim is like offering bread that's, say, 50% organic.
+It's like saying "Indulge your soul, let the sacred waters, pure mountain air, radiant sunshine and sauna heat cleanse, purify, and rejuvenate you -- but keep your bod covered, 'cause it's offensive, or way too distracting and tempting impure thoughts.

-'cause it's offensive or way too distracting and tempting impure thoughts.
-Naughty abbreviated outfits are okay, though -- any strategically placed bits of cloth, to keep from, well, being without any tiny bits of cloth."
+Naughty abbreviated outfits are okay, though -- and strategically placed bits of cloth to keep from...well, being without any such tiny bits of cloth strategically placed."

 Sunshine, good